 If you add or drop classes before the freeze date, the amount of financial aid for which you are eligible may be affected.

-Below is an example for Fall 2018 semester for a student whose completed FAFSA results are on file at the beginning of the semester.
+Below is an example for Spring 2019 semester for a student whose completed FAFSA results are on file at the beginning of the semester.
 A student adding or dropping classes before the financial aid freeze date or before their completed FAFSA results are on file at Owens would have his/her financial aid awards recalculated.

 First Day of Classes